Aguafrommars/TheIdServer/src/Aguacongas.TheIdServer.BlazorApp/README.md

 This project contains the code of the [Blazor wasm](https//blazor.net) application to manage an [IdentityServer4](https://identityserver4.readthedocs.io/en/latest/)

+### From Docker

+The application is embeded in the [server's Linux image](../Aguacongas.TheIdServer/README.md#from-docker).
+If you prefer, you can install the [standalone application'sLinux image](https://hub.docker.com/r/aguacongas/aguacongastheidserverblazorapp).
+This image uses an [nginx](http://nginx.org/) server to host the application.

+### From Github Release

+The application is embeded in the [server's Github release](../Aguacongas.TheIdServer/README.md#from-github-release).
+You can choose to install the standalone application by selecting *Aguacongas.TheIdServer.BlazorApp{version}.zip* in the [list of releases](https://github.com/Aguafrommars/TheIdServer/releases).
+Unzip in the destination of your choice, and use the server of your choice.

+Read [Host and deploy ASP.NET Core Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/webassembly?view=aspnetcore-3.1) for more information.

 ## Configuration

 The application reads its configuration from *appsettings.json* and environment specific configuration data from *appsettings.{environment}.json*